Should I set up a family trust?

 Family trusts cannot access government grants

 A family trust can flexibly access funds, though it’s quite limited in other ways.
-Operating a family trust means you likely can't access many government grants and tax concessions, such as the Research and Development tax concession or Early Stage Investor Concessions.
+Operating a family trust means you likely can't access many government grants and tax concessions, such as the Research and Development tax concession or the Early Stage Investor concessions.

 Family trusts require ongoing maintenance

-A family trust requires ongoing accounting and tax advice throughout its life.
+To keep the trust in good standing, ongoing tax compliance is required, including financial reporting, tax filings, and ensuring distributions align with the trust deed.
 These costs start at $1,500, plus GST, for very simple holding trusts.
 The amount increases as the trust becomes more complex.

 How much does it cost to set up a family trust?